lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * IID: Interface Identifier.
 See the IPv6 addressing architecture {{RFC7136}}

-* Inactivity Timer.
-A timer used after receiving a SCHC Fragment to detect when, due to a communication error, an on-going fragmented SCHC Packet transmission cannot be continued.

 * L2: Layer two.
 The immediate lower layer SCHC interfaces with.
 It is provided by an underlying LPWAN technology.
 It does not necessarily correspond to the OSI model definition of Layer 2.

 * L2 Word: this is the minimum subdivision of payload data that the L2 will carry.
 In most L2 technologies, the L2 Word is an octet.
   In bit-oriented radio technologies, the L2 Word might be a single bit.
   The L2 Word size is assumed to be constant over time for each device.

-* MIC: Message Integrity Check.
-A SCHC F/R header field computed over the fragmented SCHC Packet and potential last fragment padding, used for error detection after SCHC Packet reassembly.

 * MO: Matching Operator.
 An operator used to match a value contained in a header field with a value contained in a Rule.

 * Padding (P).
 Extra bits that may be appended by SCHC to a data unit that it passes to the underlying Layer 2 for transmission.
   SCHC itself operates on bits, not bytes, and does not have any alignment prerequisite.
 See {{Padding}}.

-* Retransmission Timer.
-A timer used by the SCHC Fragment sender during an on-going fragmented SCHC Packet transmission to detect possible link errors when waiting for a possible incoming SCHC ACK.

 * Rule: A set of header field values.